 \section{Spacetime of the BH embedded in the DM spike}

 In this section, we investigate the backreaction of a DM spike on the BH.
-We begin by reviewing the standard static, spherically symmetric ansatz and the corresponding Einstein and conservation equations.
-We then discuss the boundary conditions for solving these equations and briefly present the numerical method.
+We begin with a perturbative analysis, in which the DM spike is treated as a small perturbation, and review the Einstein field equations for a standard static, spherically symmetric ansatz.
+We then discuss the boundary conditions for solving these equations and briefly describe the numerical method.